 The strength of vitamin C you choose, however, should depend on the specific issues, and age of, your skin.
 Lower strengths of vitamin C are used mainly as a skin protection ingredient and are best used in the morning.
 This helps ensure you get the most of vitamin c’s antioxidant properties and also helps to boost the potency of sunscreen!
 Alternatively, higher strengths of vitamin C are more repairing but tend to be a little more gritty and greasy in texture, so these are best used at night.

-Vitamin C products should come in air-tight, opaque containers — this helps to keep them stable and stop them from oxidizing before they make contact with the skin.
+Vitamin C products, like the SLMD products mentioned above, come in air-tight, opaque containers — this helps to keep them stable and stop them from oxidizing before they make contact with the skin.
+Now go get yourself some Vitamin C!